Proce2/Proce2/README.md

 # Hi there 👋

 I’m a developer with a background in Industrial Engineering.
-My interest in code came from the interaction and the intellectual challenge that these technologies bring — especially the instant feedback you get when building things, solving problems, and seeing them come to life.

-That sense of challenge, combined with my natural curiosity to understand things in detail, led me deeper into development.
-Over time, code became my way of creating tools that solve real-world problems — both in everyday life and in professional settings.

-Right now, I’m learning more about cloud systems and exploring how to use AI tools effectively — refining prompts, testing workflows, and understanding how they fit into development work.
+Currently working on cloud systems — and in my free time, I build small tools that help with everyday tasks: automating bookmarks, customizing PowerShell prompts, organizing files, or building location-aware apps based on real needs.

 ## 🚀 About My Journey